arichiardi/replumb/README.md

 * `:verbose` will enable the evaluation logging, defaults to false.
 To customize how to print, use `(set! *print-fn* (fn [& args] ...)`

-* `:warning-as-error` will consider a compiler warning as error
+* `:warning-as-error` will consider a compiler warning as error.
-* `:target` `:nodejs` and `:browser` supported, the latter is used if missing
+* `:target` `:nodejs` and `:browser` supported, the latter is used if missing.
 * `:init-fn!` user provided initialization function, it will be passed a
 map: